Nadi-System/nadi-book/src/installation.md

 To setup the nadi-systm to load the plugins you have to place them inside the directory included in the `NADI_PLUGIN_DIRS` environmental variable.
 Refer to your Operating System's documentation on how to set environemental variables.

 The binaries should be able to run directly without needing extra steps.
 If you get a security warnings because the binaries are not signed, you might have to ignore it.

+For QGIS Plugin, you can install it from Plugins Wizard on QGIS if you turn on experiemental plugins.
+But the `nadi-gis` binary should be available from PATH (i.e. you can call it from terminal).

 # Building from Source
 This is currently the preferred way of installing `nadi-system` (and `nadi-gis` for Linux and MacOS).
 Although it includes a bit more steps this makes sure the compiled program is compatible with your OS.